david0811/lafferty-etal_inprep_tbd/README.md

 _Input data reference goes here._

-Note that *almost* all input data can be downloaded and pre-processed programatically by following the instructions in the [How to reproduce the experiment: Model construction](#model-construction) section.
-This section will list all input data sources and describe how to generate input data that requires some manual processing.
+Note that *all* input data can be downloaded and pre-processed programatically by following the instructions in the [How to reproduce the experiment: Model construction](#model-construction) section.
+This section includes a list of all source locations.

 | Data Description | Source | URL | Additonal Instructions to Access | Date Accessed |
 | --- | --- | --- | --- | --- |